hanzhang0116/hzpa-dprive-xfr-over-tls/draft-ietf-dprive-xfr-over-tls.md

 connection is used for one and only one IXFR request.
 Indeed, several open source implementations currently take this approach.

+Whilst [@RFC5936] gives guidance on connection re-use for AXFR, it pre-dates both [@RFC7766] and [@RFC7828].

-This document updates [@RFC1995] to state that DNS implementations that support IXFR-over-TCP MUST use [@!RFC7766] to optimize the use of TCP connections and SHOULD use [@!RFC7858] to manage persistent connections.
+This document updates the previous specifications to state that DNS implementations that support XFR-over-TCP MUST use [@!RFC7766] to optimize the use of TCP connections and SHOULD use [@!RFC7858] to manage persistent connections.

+The following sections include clarifications on the updates to XFR behavior implied in [@RFC7766] and how the use of [@!RFC7858] applies specifically to XFR exchanges.
+It also discusses how IXFR and XAFR can reuse the same TCP connection.

+[QUESTION FOR AUTHORS] Should we move the rest of this section later i.e. after the XoT discussion so the draft feels less TCP centric?

+## Update to RFC1995 for IXFR-over-TCP

 For clarity - an IXFR-over-TCP server compliant with this specification MUST be able to handle multiple concurrent IXoT requests on a single XoT connection (for the same and different zones) and SHOULD send the responses as soon as they are available, which might be out-of-order compared to the requests.

-The server MAY limit the number of concurrent IXFR requests on a single connection if local policy dictates.
-The server MAY limit the total number of IXFR requests on a single connection if local policy dictates.
-The server MAY decline concurrent IXoT requests for the same zone if local policy dictates.

 ## Update to RFC5936 for AXFR-over-TCP

-Similarly, this document updates [@RFC5936] to state that DNS implementations that support AXFR-over-TCP MUST use [@RFC7766] to optimize the use of TCP connections and SHOULD use [@!RFC7858] to manage persistent connections.

 For clarity - an AXFR-over-TCP server compliant with this specification MUST be able to handle multiple concurrent AXoT sessions on a single TCP connection